drakkan/sftpgo/docs/full-configuration.md

     - `port`, integer.
 The port used for serving WebDAV requests.
 0 means disabled.
 Default: 0.
     - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "".
     - `enable_https`, boolean.
 Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
 Default `false`
+    - `client_auth_type`, integer.
+Set to `1` to require client certificate authentication in addition to basic auth.
+You need to define at least a certificate authority for this to work.
+Default: 0.
   - `bind_port`, integer.
 Deprecated, please use `bindings`
   - `bind_address`, string.
 Deprecated, please use `bindings`
   - `certificate_file`, string.
 Certificate for WebDAV over HTTPS.
 This can be an absolute path or a path relative to the config dir.
   - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
 A certificate and a private key are required to enable HTTPS connections.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+  - `ca_certificates`, list of strings.
+Set of root certificate authorities to use to verify client certificates.
   - `cors` struct containing CORS configuration.
 SFTPGo uses [Go CORS handler](https://github.com/rs/cors), please refer to upstream documentation for fields meaning and their default values.
     - `enabled`, boolean, set to true to enable CORS.
     - `allowed_origins`, list of strings.